mmerabet42/ft_lexiq/README.md

 ## Capturing groups and backreferencing

-Another important and powerfull concept about regular expressions that this engine implements is the possibility of capturing chuncks of strings and reusing them later in the regular expression via backreference.
+Another important and powerfull concept about regular expressions that this engine implements is the possibility of memorizing chuncks of strings and are remembered for later use.

 To capture a group you need to use the `@G` rule, this rule takes in argument a regular expression which will store the matched part of the string.
 The captured groups can be reused via a backreference with the `@B` rule that takes the index of which group to reuse, in arguemnt.